AnhHoangQuach/go-intern-spores/README.md

 ## Project

-- Project for Specialized Japanese subject was built on NextJS (front-end) and Golang (back-end)
+- Project for intern in Spores was built on NextJS (front-end) and Golang (back-end)
-- Clone simulate Shopee
+- Clone simulate NFT Market Place
 - Config.json:

 ```json